rylativity/webapp-SPA-template/README.md

-# OpenResty - Keycloak - Flask
+# OpenResty - Keycloak - Vue - Flask

+This project is a basic implementation of an Openresty (Nginx) Reverse Proxy in Front of A Vue Single-Page Application and a Flask Backend implementing Bearer Token Authentication.
+Keycloak is used as an OpenID Connect Identity Provider.

 This project requires Docker and docker-compose installed on either Linux or MacOS.
 Windows is not currently supported.

 ## Getting Started